Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD: Applications of SPOD: Low-rank reconstruction, denoising, frequency-time analysis, and prewhitening

 where $\circledast$ indicates the convolution between the time evolving SPOD mode and the data, that takes into the account the windowing function, $w(\tau)$, and the weight matrix $\vb{W}$.
 In practise this convolution is computed by expanding the SPOD mode in time as $\vb{\phi}_l^{(i)} e^{-i 2\pi f_l t}$ and convolving it over the data one snapshot at a time.
 In this step, we leverage the orthogonality property of the SPOD mode in the space-time inner product, which allows us to compute the expansion coefficient one at a time.
 If the SPOD was computed using an overlap of $n_{\rm fft}$-1, then the expansion coefficients, $\vb{a}_l^{(i)}$, obtained from equation (\ref{eq exp_conv}) and equation (\ref{eq 15}) are mathematically identical.
 Here, the underlying idea is to apply the continuously-discrete convolution integral to the SPOD mode computed with a significantly lower overlap to make it computationally feasible.
-We confirmed that the frequency-time diagrams of the expansion coefficients obtained using equation (\ref{eq exp_conv}) for an overlap of $50\%$ are virtually indistinguishable to those obtained from equation (\ref{eq 15}) for an $n_{\rm{ovlp}} = n_\mathrm{fft}-1$.
+We confirmed that the frequency-time diagrams of the expansion coefficients obtained using equation (\ref{eq exp_conv}) for an overlap of $50\%$ are virtually indistinguishable to those obtained from equation (\ref{eq 15}) for an $n_{\rm{ovlp}} = n_\mathrm{fft}-1$ (shown in the appendix \ref{appendix:ft-analysis frequncy and convolution comparison }, figure \ref{fig con_freq}).
 This is to be expected since the convergence of the SPOD modes does not improve significantly for overlap over $50\%$.
+In practice, the convolution integral in equation (\ref{eq exp_conv}) is most efficiently computed using the FFT.

 Frequency-time diagrams of the expansion coefficients for the convolution approach are shown in figure \ref{fig 13}.
 Figure \ref{fig 13}($a$), and ($b$) show the contribution of the leading 10 modes, and the leading mode, respectively.
-These frequency-time diagrams appear less detailed compared to the frequency-time diagrams of the time-domain approach in figure \ref{fig 12}.
-This phenomenon will be discussed in detail in context of figure \ref{fig 14}.
-For now, we note that the convolution and time-domain approaches detect very similar trends.
+These frequency-time diagrams appear less detailed compared to the frequency-time diagrams of the time-domain approach.
+In the context of figure \ref{fig 14}, however, we will show that figures \ref{fig 12} and \ref{fig 13} basically contain the same information.
+For now, it is sufficient to note that the convolution and time-domain approaches detect the same trends.
 Take as an example, the high energy events occurring at low frequency in the time ranges, $550 \lesssim t \lesssim 590$ and $1370 \lesssim t \lesssim 1400$, in the spectrograms of figure \ref{fig 12}($b$) and \ref{fig 13}($b$).